INSIGHTS:

 Robustness of the Correlation

-While the analysis stresses that it identifies a correlation, not causation—acknowledging that other factors contribute to valuation differences—the statistical significance of these findings is strong.
+My analysis identifies a correlation, not causation—other factors certainly contribute to valuation differences, and this is why I wanted to include a question mark in the title of this post; we have found no smoking gun.
+Still, the statistical significance of these findings is strong.
 The differences in median post-money valuations are statistically significant, with p-values ranging from 10^-4 to 10^-16.

 Furthermore, positive correlations with patents remained strong even after normalizing valuations by the number of employees, suggesting a robustness to this trend across different company sizes (Figure 2).